-The department feels strongly about the lonely patient at home, and it wonders about the auxiliaries of health and service organizations, which are often more interested in raising money than in helping people who are already disabled by the diseases they hope to help conquer.
+Our social workers depend on mature young volunteers to make the home visits that they themselves usually have no time for.
+The young and it wonders about the auxiliaries of health and service organizations, which are often more interested in raising money than in helping people who are already disabled by the diseases they hope to help conquer.
 "I am thinking of a victim of multiple sclerosis who sits alone every day, with no useful purpose," Mrs. Johnston said.
 "There must be thousands like her who would benefit now and then from companionship and encouragement."